csrg-utfsm/csrg-utfsm.github.io/index.md

 In order to create re-usable building and testing environments, there are a couple of [available docker containers](https://hub.docker.com/r/leoxdxp/acs/)

- - 2016.10-beta: Container with ACS 2016.10 hand compiled.
+ - 2016.10 : Container with ACS 2016.10 hand compiled.
 Created to compare/analize expected behaviour.
- - 2017.02: Containers with ExtProds + ExtJars.
-Can be used to hand compile ACS 2017.02
+  - The container where ACS is been built can be found at [https://hub.docker.com/r/csrg/acs_builder/](https://hub.docker.com/r/csrg/acs_builder/)
+ - 2017.06 in production.

 ## [](#FAQ-others) FAQ, Other Repositories and Useful Links